Complex regional pain syndrome

 Living with a chronic, painful condition can be challenging, especially when — as is often the case with complex regional pain syndrome — your friends and family don't believe you could be feeling as much pain as you describe.
 Share information from reliable sources about complex regional pain syndrome with those close to you to help them understand what you're experiencing.

-Take care of your physical and mental health by following these suggestions:
+Follow these suggestions to take care of your physical and mental health:

 - Maintain normal daily activities as best you can.